ARMmbed/mbed-cli/README.md

 **Security notice**: If you use cache location outside your user home/profile directory, then other system users might be able to access the repository cache and therefore the data of the cached repositories.

 ### Offline mode

-Through the caching feature in Mbed CLI, you can enable offline mode, which will use the already cached repositories on your system.
-You can enable offline mode by adding `--offline` switch to `mbed import`, `mbed add`, `mbed update` and `mbed new`.
+Through the caching feature in Mbed CLI, you can enable offline mode, which uses the already cached repositories on your system.
+You can enable offline mode by adding the `--offline` switch to `mbed import`, `mbed add`, `mbed update` and `mbed new`.

-In offline mode, Mbed CLI will look up for locally cached repositories and use them without fetching new content from their remote repositories.
-This is particularly useful if for example you are in a plane and you'd like to create another Mbed OS project (assuming you've imported or crated one before), but you don't have access to Internet.
-By using the command `mbed new <project_name> --offline`, you will be able to create the project with Mbed OS included.
+In offline mode, Mbed CLI looks up locally cached repositories and uses them without fetching new content from their remote repositories.
+This is particularly useful if for example you are in a plane and you'd like to create another Mbed OS project (assuming you've imported or created one before), but you don't have access to the internet.
+By using the command `mbed new <project_name> --offline`, you can create the project with Mbed OS included.

 ## Mbed CLI configuration